 Dog Beach: A dog off leash area is located on the south side of the reservoir.
 Dogs are allowed off leash and may swim in this designated area.
 A great place to take Fido for a summer getaway!

 Picnicking: Numerous picnic sites with table and grills are located throughout the park.
 Both group and individual sites are available on a first come, first served basis.
-For a fee of $75.00 a day, you may reserve the main picnic area or the shelter (additional gate fee per vehicle is required).
+For a fee, you may reserve the main picnic area or the shelter (additional gate fee per vehicle is required).
 There are picnic tables and barbecues set up in prime locations for use as well.
 Contact the Union Reservoir Office to reserve.
-Reservations will be accepted beginning March 1.

 Special Events: Union Reservoir is commonly home to triathlons, community festivals and boating events.
 During such events, there may be special fees required at the gate.
 View our Special Events - Union Reservoir webpage to see upcoming events.